Updated December 2015

-- Leavenworth County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Leavenworth County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

 - 47 students from Leavenworth County are currently studying at KU Medical Center.

 - 8 Leavenworth County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

 - Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 27 counties, including Leavenworth County, as part of KU Medical Center's summer 2015 Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.

 - 28 high school students in Leavenworth County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
 These events were hosted by the KU AHECs.

 - KU School of Medicine (KC and Wichita campuses) residents and fellows train at U.S. Department of Veterans Affairs medical centers in Kansas City, Mo., Leavenworth, Topeka and Wichita.
 The VA helps to fund the trainees who rotate to their sites, and this affiliation offers a unique patient population to our learners.

 - Leavenworth County is part of the Eastern Medical Education Network with Robert Haskins, M.D., a resident of Pittsburg, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.